Trans-Neptunian Objects

 Exploration of the trans-Neptunian objects

-At this time, no spacecraft have yet actually explored any of the trans-Neptunian objects.
-Four probes, Pioneer 10, Pioneer 11, Voyager 1 and Voyager 2 have traveled at least partway through this belt.
-Voyager 1 is the furthest man-made object from the Sun, and has actually passed Eris and Sedna.
+Four probes to the outer planets—Pioneer 10, Pioneer 11, Voyager 1 and Voyager 2—have traveled at least partway through this belt.
+Voyager 1 is the furthest man-made object from the Sun, and has actually passed beyond the orbits of Eris and Sedna.
+None of these probes have passed close enough to any trans-Neptunian object to study it.

 In January of 2006, New Horizons was launched, with the goal of reaching Pluto in July of 2015.
 A year later it took some of the highest resolution pictures ever of Jupiter, using a camera that had been designed for much lower light levels.
-If the Pluto flyby is successful, mission planners are hoping to then send it past at least one more trans-Neptunian object.
+On July 14, 2015, it flew past Pluto, becoming the first probe to ever visit one of these objects.
+During the flyby, New Horizona not only imaged Pluto and its moons, but made many other observations as well.
+Because of the great distance involved, limited on-board power and slow data transfer rate of only around 4 kBps, it took nearly 16 months to transmit the multiple gigabytes of data to Earth.